 Counterconditioning is done by repeatedly pairing a negative trigger with a positive one until your dog reacts positively to it.

-For example, if your dog is exhibiting fear during a storm or when he hears a loud noise, make him do a command and give him a reward if he does.
+For example, if your dog is exhibiting fear during a storm or when he hears a loud noise, make him do command and give him a reward if he does.
 This activity distracts him from the storm sounds and you are soothing him while he's showing anxiety.

 Another way is by keeping him busy.
 Play with him or give him a recreational bone as this will also distract him.
-Note that if your dog reacts rather intensely to sounds, then you might not be able to perform this to him.
+Note that if your dog reacts rather intensely to sounds, then you might not be able to perform this for him.